omkhairate/Nomad/Benchmarks/README.md

 ## Acceleration-structure dumps and residency debugging

-Setting `MPT_RUNS_PATH` before launching the renderer creates a run directory containing CSV logs and an `as/` folder with frame-by-frame acceleration-structure dumps.
+Setting `METALAPT_BENCHMARK` before launching the renderer creates a run directory containing CSV logs and an `as/` folder with frame-by-frame acceleration-structure dumps.
+(If you still rely on older automation, `MPT_RUNS_PATH` continues to work as a fallback.)
 Each JSON file mirrors the renderer's TLAS/BLAS hierarchy and includes a `primitives` array with the following keys:

 - `index` – primitive identifier within the flattened BLAS list.
 - `active` – whether the primitive was resident during the frame.
 - `hitProbability` – the stochastic hit probability tracked for the primitive (range 0–1).
 - `object` – optional owning object index, present when the primitive can be mapped back to a scene object.

 Run `analyze_residency_dump.py` against the capture directory to transform the dumps into Matplotlib artifacts that mirror the CSV tooling (`compare_runs.py`).
 The script emits `hit_probability_heatmap.png` for a per-primitive probability heatmap plus `object_hit_probability.png`/`.csv` for per-object trends.
 Capture a short run (for example, `MPT_MAX_FRAMES=300`) to produce a manageable series of dumps, then inspect the heatmap for stubbornly hot primitives or use the per-object plot to find residency oscillations.
+When debugging the hitProbability tracker, bright bands highlight primitives that remain hot, while fading traces indicate successful cooling.

 ## Comparing EXR captures